TushR007/MY-QRCODE-GENERATOR/README.md

 # MY-QRCODE-GENERATOR

-This project created by me was because of my curiosity of QR-Codes
+This project created by me, because of my curiosity of QR-Codes

 It is a simple static website created using HTML,Tailwind CSS and Vanilla Javascript.